bchen528/simple_shell/README.md

 - prompt displays again each time command is executed
 - uses PATH variable to find executable command
 - if executable is not found, prints an error message and displays prompt again
-- includes an exit functions that exits the shell
+- includes an exit function that exits the shell
 - includes an env built-in that prints the current environment

 ## File Contents